greenboxal/doggohub/doc/administration/operations/sidekiq_job_throttling.md

 running queues, which is why you can choose which queues you want to throttle and by how much you want to throttle them.

-These settings are available in the Application Settings of your GitLab installation.
+These settings are available in the Application Settings of your DoggoHub installation.

 ![Sidekiq Job Throttling](img/sidekiq_job_throttling.png)